springdoc/springdoc-openapi-demos/docs/faq.md

 ```

 If you use Pageable in a GET HTTP method, you will have to declare the explicit mapping of Pageable fields as Query Params and add the @Parameter(hidden = true) Pageable pageable on your pageable parameter.
-You should also, declare the annotation `@PageableAsQueryParam` provided by springdoc on the method level, or declare your own if need to define your own description, defaultvalue, ...
+You should also, declare the annotation `@PageableAsQueryParam` provided by springdoc on the method level, or declare your own if need to define your custom description, defaultvalue, ...

 ### How can I generate enums in the generated description?